Quackers71/c/C-MemMgmt/munit/README.md

 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

-To Fix this AI advised to run clang, I opted to use ggc which does the same function
+To Fix this AI advised to run clang and link both .c files, I opted to use ggc which does the same function
 ```
 gcc -o munit main.c exercise.c
 ```

-I went through the munit.h and main.c to try and work out how the tests worked!
-But will re-visit this exercise once I've learnt more C stuff...

 Final Output :
 ```